 - Designated school officials (DSO)

-The school’s president, owner or head of a school or school system must nominate DSOs by signing a Form I-17A, “Record of Designated School Officials.”
+The president, owner or head of a school or school system must nominate DSOs by signing a Form I-17A, “Record of Designated School Officials.”
 Each individual nominated to be a DSO must also sign the Form I-17A, certifying their familiarity with relevant regulations of admission and maintenance of status for F and M students and school certification.
 A DSO nominee’s signature also affirms that the individual will comply with these regulations.

-A DSO must be either a U.S. citizen or a lawful permanent resident of the United States.
-To prove this status to SEVP, school officials can provide one of the following with Form I-17A:
+A DSO must be either a citizen or a lawful permanent resident of the United States.
+To prove this status to SEVP, school officials must provide one of the following with the Form I-17A:

 - Copy of U.S. passport (current or expired).

 - Copy of a U.S. civil-issued birth certificate.

 - Copy of an alien registration card.

 - Copy of a naturalization or citizenship certificate.